-Here are a few common mistakes that may standing in the way of converting your site visitors to buyers.
+Here are a few common mistakes that may be standing in the way of converting your site visitors to buyers.

 Not Focusing on the Products

 A good default is to keep the site simple – don’t add stuff that may take away from the merchandise you’re selling.
-And please, whatever you do, don’t make your company logo bigger.
-It’s fine just how it is.

 Terrible Product Images

 Do you like buying things sight unseen?
 Your customers don’t either.
 Poorly photographed products or images that a just too small or blurry can kill conversions like a plague.
-They don’t properly convey the merchandise and can ultimately dull your brand.
+They don’t adequately convey the merchandise and can ultimately dull your brand.